"TITTER YE NOT"

 gigs for different reasons:

 it isn't necessarily about what the person on stage is singing.
+But at

 In November 2011 Guardian music critic, Alexis Petridis, questioned Cameron further; "You

-said the Jam's song Eton Rifles was important to you when you were at Eton.
+said the Jam's song Eton Rifles was important to you when you were at Eton."
 Paul Weller,

-who wrote the song, was pretty incredulous to hear this, and claimed you couldn't
+who wrote the song, was pretty incredulous to hear this, and claimed you couldn't have

-have understood the lyrics.
+understood the lyrics.

 What did you think that song was about at the time?
 Be honest.'
-To which Cameron replied;
+To which Cameron

-producing some amazing music and everyone liked the song because of the title.
-But of
+Pistols were producing some amazing music and everyone liked the song because of

-course I understood what it was about.
-It was taking the mick out of people running
+the title.
+But of course I understood what it was about.
+It was taking the mick out of

-around the cadet force.
+people running around the cadet force.
 And he was poking a stick at us.
-But it was a great song with
+But it was

-brilliant lyrics.
-I've always thought that if you can only like music if you agree with the political
+a great song with brilliant lyrics.
+I've always thought that if you can only like music if you

-views of the person who wrote it, well, it'd be rather limiting."
+agree with the political views of the person who wrote it, well, it'd be rather limiting."

 "The Eton Rifles Lyrics"